PerMalmberg/RemoteDeployDebugForJava/README.md

-# Remote deployment and debugging for Java
+# Remote deployment and debugging for Java via WinSCP and Screen

 ## Purpose
 To automate the starting and stopping of Java VMs when doing remote debugging.